justgapp/3ds_bookmarks/README.md

 # 3ds_bookmarks
-Template site taken from Nintendo 3DS bookmarks (https://microsite.nintendo-europe.com/nintendo3dsbookmarks/index.php)
+Site template taken from Nintendo 3DS bookmarks site (https://microsite.nintendo-europe.com/nintendo3dsbookmarks/index.php) Can be useful for creating sites adapted for 3DS.

+Branch 'master' contains template that can be adapted to your needs.